 Sets up examination and treatment rooms between cases.

 Assists patient as needed to prepare for visit with provider, takes appropriate measures to assure patient's safety and privacy.

-Provides direct patient care as directed by provider based on competency and needs of clinic, such as performs EKGs, wound dressings, diabetic foot exam, and functions as support to the provider during minor surgical procedures and ancillary examinations.
+Provides direct patient care as directed by provider based on competency and needs of clinic, such as performs EKGs, wound dressings, and functions as support to the provider during minor surgical procedures and ancillary examinations.